VRL example reference

 "vpc_id": "vpc-abcdefab012345678"

-in CEF (Common Event Format) format.
+value in CEF (Common Event Format) format.
 Ignores everything up to CEF header.
 Empty values are returned as empty strings.
 Surrounding quotes are removed from values.Parse output generated by PTA

 parse_cef!(